MdAshiqurRahman98/MdAshiqurRahman98/README.md

 ## Hi there,

 ### I am Md Ashiqur Rahman.
-I am CSE graduate and MERN stack web application developer.
+I am CSE graduate and programmer.
 I have completed my graduation in BSc in Computer Science and Engineering at Green University of Bangladesh.
 <br>

 ## :computer: Tools & Technologies that I Know